etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 1. Initialize the local context of the node, which is where it stores local data:

    1. Set the environment variable `sr_observer_data_dir` to the directory where the node should store its local data.
+Default value is `$HOME/.tezos-smart-rollup-node`.
    1. Initialize the local context by running this command:

       ```bash